 The main takeaway arising out of this comparison is in your favor.
 I’m saying this because you always wanted to propose to your love with a Morganite engagement ring.
 You probably got attracted to morganite because of two reasons, it’s color and price.
 The color of morganite is symbolic of love, so it’s evident that it caught your attention.
 Moreover, choosing the morganite gemstone for your engagement ring will also go easy on your pocket, so it’s a great option.

-As far as the diamond gemstone is concerned, if you’re feeling bad for it, why not encrust the morganite centerstone of your engagement ring with a halo of diamonds? 😉
+Don’t feel bad for diamonds.
+But if you do, you can encrust the morganite centerstone of your engagement ring with a halo of diamonds. 😉

 By the way, don’t forget to check out GemsNY’s morganite engagement rings.
 They’ve been getting a lot of attention lately.
-Oh, and you can also create your own engagement ring with the morganite gemstone at GemsNY.
-So, there you go!
+Oh, and you can also create your own engagement ring with the morganite gemstone or any other of choice.